Linkurious/documentation-resources/Plugins/Plugins Developer Documentation/README.md

 # How to integrate plugins in Linkurious Enterprise?

+## Managing plugins with the Plugins Manager

+Linkurious Enterprise provides a **Plugins Manager** page that lets administrators manage plugins directly from the Web interface, without having to edit configuration files or access the server’s file system.

+To open it, go to the administration area and select **Plugins manager** (e.g. [https://linkurious.example.com/admin/plugins-manager](https://linkurious.example.com/admin/plugins-manager)).

+From the Plugins Manager, an administrator can:

+- **Install a plugin** by uploading its “.LKE” package: drag and drop the file onto the upload area (or click to browse).
+The plugin is installed and started automatically once the upload completes.
+- **Browse installed and suggested plugins**, and see the current state of each one (Running, Stopped, Disabled, or Error).
+- **Configure a plugin** through a dedicated form (equivalent to editing the plugin’s entry in the [Plugin settings](#configuring-a-plugin) of the Global configuration).
+- **Start, stop or restart** a plugin.
+- **Uninstall** a plugin.
+- **See the logs** of a plugin to troubleshoot issues (see [Writing to the plugin logs](#writing-to-the-plugin-logs)).

+The Plugins Manager is the recommended way to manage plugins.
+The rest of this section also documents the underlying mechanisms (configuration file, file system, APIs), which remain available for advanced or automated setups.

 ## Installing a plugin

+The simplest way to install a plugin is to upload its “.LKE” package from the [Plugins Manager](#managing-plugins-with-the-plugins-manager) page.

-To install a plugin, you need to copy the “.LKE” file in the linkurious/data/plugins/ directory.
+Alternatively, you can install a plugin by copying the “.LKE” file in the linkurious/data/plugins/ directory.
 This needs to be done by a person who has administrator access to the server where Linkurious Enterprise is installed.

 Note: the name of a plugin is defined internally (in the [manifest file](#creating-the-manifest)) and does not depend on the name of the “.LKE” file itself.